AliabbasMerchant/fileTrackAndBackup/README.md

 Options:
 `--ignore`: Ignore some files/folders (See [IGNORE](#ignore-filesfolders))
-`--no_track`: Will not track the SOURCE before backing-up
+`--no_track`: Will not track the SOURCE before backing-up `--copy_all`: Will force check for the presence of all files.
+The edit-time of files are considered, and edit-time of folders are disregarded.
+(Useful to restore files gone missing from the destination anytime after the source is edited) (Recommended)

 4. To untrack a file/folder:
 `file_tb.py untrack [FILE/FOLDER]`